-In the most recent report by the U.S. Department of Housing and Urban Development (HUD) on worst case housing needs, HUD found that despite favorable economic conditions from 2017 through 2019, worst case housing needs persisted across demographic groups, household types, and regions throughout the United States.
-The unmet need for decent, safe, and affordable rental housing has continued to outpace income growth and the ability of federal, state, and local governments to supply housing assistance and facilitate affordable housing production (HUD, 2021, Worst Case Housing Needs 2021 Report to Congress, pg. vii).
-Worst case housing needs are defined as renters with very low incomes (not more than 50 percent of the Area Median Income (AMI)) who do not receive government housing assistance and who pay more than one-half of their income for rent, are living in severely inadequate conditions, or are experiencing both (HUD, 2021, pg. vii).
+In the most recent report by the U.S. Department of Housing and Urban Development (HUD) on worst case housing needs, HUD found that since 2019, worst case housing needs have increased across demographic groups, household types, and regions throughout the United States.
+The unmet need for decent, safe, and affordable rental housing continues to outpace income growth, and the ability of federal, state, and local governments to supply housing assistance and facilitate affordable housing production.
+As a result, the number of families with worst case housing needs in 2021 set a historic record since the Great Recession of 2007-2009.
+(HUD, 2023, Worst Case Housing Needs 2023 Report to Congress, pg. vii).
+Worst case housing needs are defined as renters with very low incomes (not more than 50 percent of the Area Median Income (AMI)) who do not receive government housing assistance and who pay more than one-half of their income for rent, are living in severely inadequate conditions, or are experiencing both (HUD, 2023, pg. vii).
 A household spending 30% or more of its income on housing and utilities is considered rent burdened, sometimes referred to as "cost burdened."

-Contributing most to the increase in worst case housing needs were household formation (increase in the number of low income households from population growth), primarily among households with extremely low incomes, and the widening of the already unsettling gap in housing assistance relative to households eligible to receive it (HUD, 2021, pg. ix).
+Contributing most to the increase in worst case housing needs were household formation (increase in the number of low income households from population growth), primarily among households with extremely low incomes, and the widening of the gap in housing assistance relative to households eligible to receive it.
+Although the supply of rental units slightly expanded in 2021, rental housing production has significantly lagged household formation since 2010.
+(HUD, 2021, pg. x).

-The Joint Center for Housing Studies of Harvard University (JCHS) found that while there has been growth in the rental housing stock, additions to that stock are increasingly targeted at higher-income households (JCHS, 2020).
-While the supply of high-end apartments and single-family homes has expanded, the share of new affordable housing units created for low- and moderate-income renters has dwindled.
-As a result, the emerging trend in the rental market is that nearly half of renter households (nearly 21 million households nationally) are cost burdened.
-Additionally, the report found that Texas is one of the states experiencing the largest decline in the availability of low-cost rental units (JCHS, 2020).
+The Joint Center for Housing Studies of Harvard University (JCHS) found that while there has been growth in the rental housing stock, additions to that stock are increasingly targeted at higher-income households, helping to ease rents for higher and middle income renters (JCHS, 2024).
+Affordability in the market remains a critical concern, as lower income renters are facing the worst affordability conditions on record (JCHS, 2024).
+As a result, the emerging trend in the rental market is that nearly half of renter households (As of 2022, 22.4 million households nationally) are cost burdened.
+Additionally, the report found that Texas is one of the states experiencing the largest decline in the availability of low-cost rental units, losing more than 20% of its affordable units between 2012 and 2022 (JCHS, 2024).

-The JCHS suggests that addressing the gap between income and housing costs will require greater access to rental assistance, expanding the stock of affordable housing attainable by the low-income sector of the population, and preserving existing affordable housing (JCHS, 2020).
-The National Low Income Housing Coalition states that Texas has a deficit of almost 600,000 housing units affordable to persons with extremely low incomes.
-This averages to 29 affordable housing units per 100,000 households with extremely low incomes.
-This leaves 74% of extremely low-income renter households (those with income at or below the Poverty Guideline or 30% AMI, whichever is higher) with severe cost burden (NLIHC, 2022).
+The JCHS suggests that addressing the gap between income and housing costs will require greater access to rental assistance, expanding the stock of affordable housing attainable by the low-income sector of the population, and preserving existing affordable housing.
+The report also found that "the pandemic significantly exacerbated these problems as rents surged at unprecedented rates, leaving record numbers of renters struggling to afford housing and other basic needs.
+Against this backdrop and with the sunsetting of pandemic-era supports for renters, evictions have risen and more people are experiencing homelessness than ever before" (JCHS, 2024).
+The National Low Income Housing Coalition states that Texas has a deficit of almost 675,000 housing units affordable to persons with extremely low incomes.
+This averages to 25 affordable housing units per 100 households with extremely low incomes.
+This leaves 79% of extremely low-income renter households (those with incomes at or below the Poverty Guideline or 30% AMI, whichever is higher) with severe cost burden (NLIHC, 2023).
+Renter households with incomes under 30% AMI can still experience cost burden when in a unit designated for households at 30% of AMI.